digiscot/digiscot-website/pages/projects/homestart-majik.md

 Base line questionnaire

-Initial staff/vol training planning and networking
+Initial staff/vol training planning and networking - nearly complete as at October 2015

 Basic how to guides developed